A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Perhaps the biggest benefit of infusions, however, is that they allow the IV nurse to change the rate of the drip during a session.
 If a patient seems uncomfortable, or desires a stronger experience, the rate and intensity can be adjusted accordingly.

-Is ketamine treatment new?
+Is ketamine treatment under 18 new?

 One of the reasons ketamine can seem scary to parents is that it feels like a new, untested treatment.
-While it’s true that ketamine’s use in mental health is more recent, it’s actually been safely in use since the early 1960’s.
-At our clinic we’ve been providing ketamine for over 11 years, and after thousands of successful sessions and patient recoveries we find it to be one of the most effective, safest medical interventions we know of.
+While it’s true that ketamine’s use in mental health is more recent, it’s actually been safely in use since the early 1960’s in both adult and pediatric populations.

 Here’s a brief timeline of how ketamine went from an anesthetic to a new gold standard in mental health treatment:

-Infographic on the evolution of ketamines use for mental health purposes
+Infographic on the evolution of ketamine's use for mental health purposes

 Let's find your loved ones the relief they deserve.
 Contact us today for a free 15-minute ketamine consultation with one of our patient care coordinators.